ourcodingclub/ourcodingclub.github.io/_tutorials/stan-2.md

 cat(stancode)
 ```

 You'll see a lot of code appear in the console - this is what `rstanarm` has "written" for you.
-Amidst the many letters, you can see that the overall structure is like the `Stan` models we wrote in <a href="{{ site.baseurl }}/tutorials/stan-intro/index.html" target="_blank">our intro `Stan` tutorial</a> - first, we state the parameters for the data, the data gets transformed (scaled and centered), then we define our model and finally, we calculate the predictions in the generated quantities block.
+Amidst the many letters, you can see that the overall structure is like the `Stan` models we wrote in [our intro `Stan` tutorial]({{ site.baseurl }}/tutorials/stan-intro/index.html) - first, we state the parameters for the data, the data gets transformed (scaled and centered), then we define our model and finally, we calculate the predictions in the generated quantities block.

 <a name="negbin"></a>

 ## Explore a model using a negative binomial distribution

 Up until now, we've been using a `Poisson` distribution for our models, which is suitable for when we are working with discrete count data.
-The <a href="https://en.wikipedia.org/wiki/Poisson_distribution" target="_blank">Poisson distribution</a> assumes that the mean and variance are the same.
+The [Poisson distribution</a> assumes that the mean and variance are the same.
 In ecology and probably other disciplines too, the data might have variance greater than the mean.
-In this case, we call the data <a href="https://en.wikipedia.org/wiki/Overdispersion" taget="_blank">overdispersed</a>.
+In this case, we call the data <a href="https://en.wikipedia.org/wiki/Overdispersion" taget="_blank">overdispersed](https://en.wikipedia.org/wiki/Poisson_distribution).
 The negative binomial distribution adjusts the variance independently from the mean and as such is more flexible than Poisson.
 The Poisson distribution is actually a type of a negative binomial distribution.

 __In `rstanarm`, it's easy to *update* a model using a different data distribution.
 In our case, we can try a negative binomial distribution.__